UmeshChandra05/Webinar-Sales-Funnel/README.md

-# Webinar Sales Funnel App
+# PyStack Analytics - Webinar Sales Funnel App

-🚀 **Complete Professional Webinar Sales Funnel** - A sophisticated React-based application that transforms visitors into paying customers through a strategically designed conversion journey.
-This isn't just a landing page - it's a comprehensive sales system with advanced features that maximize conversions and deliver exceptional user experience.
+🚀 **Complete Professional Webinar Sales Funnel with Admin Dashboard** - A sophisticated React-based application that transforms visitors into paying customers through a strategically designed conversion journey.
+Features a comprehensive admin panel with JWT authentication for managing analytics, leads, and performance metrics.
+This isn't just a landing page - it's a complete business management system with advanced features that maximize conversions and provide deep insights.

 ## 🎯 Complete Sales Funnel Features